beacon-biosignals/StableHashTraits.jl/README.md

 StableHashTraits aims to guarantee a stable hash so long as you only upgrade to non-breaking versions (e.g. `StableHashTraits = "1"` in `[compat]` of `Project.toml`); any changes in an object's hash in this case would be considered a bug.

+> [!WARNING]
-> ⚠️ Hash versions 3 constitutes a substantial redesign of StableHashTraits so as to avoid reliance on some unstable Julia internals.
+> Hash versions 3 constitutes a substantial redesign of StableHashTraits so as to avoid reliance on some unstable Julia internals.
 Hash versions 1 and 2 are deprecated and will be removed in a soon-to-be released StableHashTraits@2.0.
 Hash version 3 will remain unchanged in this 2.0 release.
 Hash version 1 is the default version if you don't specify a version.

 <!--The START_ and STOP_ comments are used to extract content that is also repeated in the documentation-->
 <!--START_OVERVIEW-->